peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 - easier to deal with outliers, no need to investigate the number of outliers for a good guess of $k$

 It may need more trial and error to get the best $T$ for the desired outcome.

+> The most similar method discussed by [Marek Gagolewski et al.](https://arxiv.org/pdf/2303.05679.pdf) is [ITM by Andreas C. M¨uller et al.](https://www.nowozin.net/sebastian/papers/mueller2012itclustering.pdf).
+Their method requires the number of clusters $k$ as input and targets at maximizing the mutual information between input data and output labels.
+It approximates on entropy calculation and thus may run much faster.

 This method may also have more advanced applications, such as a multi-stage clustering process which simulates the fine fractionation operation in chemical production: at a higher temperature, the first aggregated cluster is removed from the system, and then gradually cool down to remove the subsequent clusters step by step at different levels of temperature.
 The gravitational effect of agglomerated weight is yet to be further explored and may have its potential applications.